gameyfin/gameyfin/README.md

 3. Edit the config options in the `gameyfin.properties` file
 4. Use the following command to start Gameyfin: `java -jar gameyfin.jar`
 5. Open the address of your Gameyfin host in your browser, Gameyfin runs under port 8080 by default

+### Torrents

+Gameyfin also has an integrated torrent tracker running to easily share games with your friends.
+It runs per default on port 6969.
+To share games, press the "Torrent" button on the detail-page of the game you want to share and add the downloaded .torrent file to your client.
+Gameyfin then seeds the game until one client has successfully downloaded the whole game.
+After this, you can share the .torrent file with your friends and share the game via bittorrent.

+For security reasons, Gameyfin only accepts torrents it itself has created, but this data will be saved on the disk, so the .torrent files can be re-used even after a restart

+To use the bittorrent client, either set `gameyfin.torrent` in `gameyfin.properties` or the environment variable `GAMEYFIN_TORRENT` to a path where the torrent files should be stored